ftyuejian/Predicting-CO2-Absorption-in-Ionic-Liquid-with-Molecular-Descriptors-and-Explainable-GNN/README.md

 ## How to run the code
 ### reproducing the result for predicting properties with shallow machine learning
-entering Shallow_Machine_Learning_for_property_prediction, each jupyter notebook contain a reproducing code for each type of shallow machine learning method mentioned in paper
+* Entering /Shallow_Machine_Learning_for_property_prediction, each jupyter notebook contain a reproducing code for each type of shallow machine learning method mentioned in paper
 ### reproducing the result for predicting properties with GNN
+* Entering /GNN_for_property_prediction
+* run `python GIN_Runner.py` to reproduce GIN model result
+* run `python GAT_Runner.py` to reproduce GAT model result
+* run `python GCN_Runner.py` to reproduce GCN model result
 ### reproducing the result for fragment importance explanation with GNN Explainer